How to Fix Apple Maps Not Working Issue on iPhone?

 Remove Apple Maps App on the iPhone

-4. Now search for Apple Maps and install it.
+4. Search for Apple Maps and reinstall it.

 Enable Maps in the iCloud Settings